cosmology-tech/babel-plugin-transform-bigint/README.md

 # babel-plugin-transform-bigint

 *Update:* Now it can convert a code using BigInt into a code using JSBI (https://github.com/GoogleChromeLabs/jsbi).
 It will try to detect when an operator is used for bigints, not numbers.
 This will not work in many cases, so please use JSBI directly only if you know, that the code works only with bigints.

+*Update by Cosmology tech:* Added config for changing jsbi lib string inside "import JSBI from 'jsbi';".
+More detail please see config section.

 An example from https://github.com/GoogleChromeLabs/babel-plugin-transform-jsbi-to-bigint:
 ==========================================================================================